MicrosoftDocs/azure-docs/includes/virtual-machines-common-reserved-vm-instance-size-flexibility.md

 ---
 # Size series covered when buying a reserved VM instance

-The reserved VM instance you buy can cover the VMs sizes in the same size series.
-The number of VMs covered in the series depends on the VM size you pick when you buy a reserved instance.
-The ratios listed in the follow tables show how many VMs are covered by reserved instance pricing when you create a VM that's a smaller size.
-For example, if you buy a reserved VM instance that's a Standard_B2 size, the reserved instance pricing applies to 4 Standard_B1s sized VMs.
-If you buy a reserved VM instance that's a Standard_B1 size, the reserved instance pricing only applies to 1 Standard_B1s sized VM and not to the larger a Standard_B2s sized VM.
+The reserved VM instance you buy can cover the VMs sizes in the same size series groupings that are described in this article.
+For example, there are two different groupings for reservations within the B-series burstable VM sizes.
+If you buy a reservation for Standard_B2s, that reservation discount can apply to running VM that are sizes Standard_B21s or Standard_B2s.
+If you buy a reservation for a Standard_B8ms sized VM, the reservation discount can apply to the 4 sizes listed in that table grouping: Standard_B1ms, Standard_B2ms, Standard_B4ms, and Standard_B8ms.

+The number of VMs covered in the series grouping depends on the VM size you pick when you buy a reserved instances and the sizes of the VMs that are running.

+The ratio column listed in the following tables compares the relative footprint for each VM size in that group.
+For example, if you buy a reserved VM instance with the size Standard_D4, the ratio or relative footprint compared to the other sizes in that series is 8.
+So if you run 2 Standard_D2 VMs (ratio = 2 for each) and 1 Standard_D3 VM (ratio = 4), the ratios add up to 8 (2+2+4).
+You get the reservation discount on those three VMs as they fit within the footprint that you bought.
+If you create and run an additional VM that is Standard_D1 size (ratio = 1), it isn't covered by the reservation discount because it exceeds the footprint that you bought.

-## B-series
+## B-series burstable size groupings

+### B-series

 | Size | Ratio|
 |---|---|
 | Standard_B1s | 1 |
 |Standard_B2s|4|

-## B-series Hi Mem - I don't see this in the VM docs - what is this?
-B-series burstable??
+### B-series high memory

 | Size | Ratio|
 |---|---|